jhonnynemonic/DOSEFI8086/README.md

 Now is finally complete de project of DOSEFI8086.
 Download EFIDOSBOX6-EXE-COM-VRAM-EFI and use the floppy FDD_BOOT.IMA or use the bootx64.efi file adding the file COMMAND.COM en dosbox folder and execute program with intereactive action from EFI to COM's File with UEFI.
 This have a menu of welcome when start and it show COMMAND.COM and COMMAND_KEY.COM.
 The first start "C>" promt for type "e" and press enter for exit and then, the COM file say "Saliendo de Command" or type "o" for list directories and see files and now you can press "1" for a message of HELLO.COM file in the COMMAND.COM.
 Also, exist a second program for test the keyboard :).
 The option of this program can be, enable features from main.c for start view the other menus was created in development process.

+Also i added certs for use the program with UEFI, file pem and key with the der file and crt file and finally pfx for add signed signature.
+This have not pass its free.

 8086 Works!
 Thanks to IA Copilot.

 The intention of this is show how is possible execute old code and emulator in EFI MODE with x86_64.
 EFI is not only x86_64 EFI with no DOS!!
 Works with Grub2 2.02.